Club van 100 (AFC Ajax)

-Club van 100 (English: Club of 100) is an unofficial club of Football players who have appeared in one hundred or more official matches for AFC Ajax.
+Club van 100 (English: Club of 100) is an unofficial club of football players who have appeared in one hundred or more official matches for AFC Ajax.

 Club van 100

-AFC Ajax has an unofficial Club of 100, consisting of players who have played one hundred or more official matches.
-The club currently has a total of 180 members with Jorrel Hato being the latest addition.
-The record for league appearances is held by Mr. Ajax himself Sjaak Swart, who appeared in 603 matches for Ajax 1.
+AFC Ajax has an unofficial Club of 100, consisting of players who have played one hundred or more official matches in the first team.
+The club currently has a total of 185 members with Josip Šutalo and Mika Godts being the latest additions.
+The record for official appearances is held by Sjaak Swart, who appeared in 603 matches for Ajax 1; Swart is hence dubbed Mister Ajax.